bigtennet/zuum-music-pr-mobile-app/README.md

 ## Configuration

-### Changing the Web App URL
+### Web App URL

-To change the web app URL, edit the constant in `lib/main.dart`:
+This app is specifically designed for the **Zuum Music** web application.
+The URL is configured in `lib/main.dart`:

 ```dart
 // Line 9 in lib/main.dart
 const String kWebAppUrl = "https://www.zuummusicpr.com";
 ```

-Replace the URL with your desired web application URL.

-**Note:** The app is currently configured to use `www.zuummusicpr.com` as that's the canonical URL the site redirects to.
+**Note:** This URL is fixed and should not be changed, as the app is specifically built for the Zuum Music web application.

 ### Logo Configuration